 When we were given this description in class, most of us rated it a 4 out of 5.
-It turns out that we were all given the same description regardless of our horoscope, and if you haven’t guessed it yet I have done the same with you.
+However, it turns out that we were all given the same explanation regardless of our horoscope, and if you haven’t guessed it yet, I have done the same with you.

-All of these 12 items are all known as Barnum statements, which Psychologist Bertram Forer first used in his 1948 study to observe this phenomenon.
-He found that people tend to believe that general and mostly positive personality descriptions apply specifically to them without realising that they could also apply to many others too.
+These 12 items are all known as Barnum statements, which Psychologist Bertram Forer first used in his 1948 study to observe this phenomenon.
+He found that people tend to believe that general and mostly positive personality descriptions apply specifically to them without realising that they could also apply to many others.

-These findings have been duplicated several times since, with most results supporting the initial findings that these statements are rated as about 85% accurate at describing an individual’s personality.
-Now commonly known as the Forer effect, it is thought to be one of the main reasons why astrology, fortune telling, some personality tests and other forms of supposed mind reading are so popular and perceived as effective.
+These findings have been duplicated several times since, with most results supporting the initial findings that these statements are rated at about 85% accurate at describing an individual’s personality.
+Now commonly known as the Forer effect, it is thought to be one of the main reasons astrology, fortune-telling, some personality tests and other forms of supposed mind-reading are so popular and perceived as valid.

-Whenever I tell people that I doubt these types of things, most believers will come back to me with a testimony, either from one of their experiences or that of a family member or friend.
-They’ll tell me about a time when someone they saw was able to accurately know or predict something that they believe could not have been possibly known in any other way.
+Whenever I tell people that I doubt these things, most believers will come back to me with a testimony, either from one of their experiences or that of a family member or friend.
+They’ll tell me about a time when someone they saw could accurately know or predict something that they believe could not have been possibly known in any other way.

-Just because I don’t believe in mind reading or fortune telling or communicating with spirits does not mean that I can know with 100% certainty that they do not exist.
-If anyone could prove their gifts scientifically, I would be truly amazed.
+Just because I don’t believe in mind-reading or fortune-telling or communicating with spirits does not mean that I can know with 100% certainty that they do not exist.
+If anyone could prove their gifts scientifically, I would be genuinely amazed.
 I’d even be happy to utilise and recommend their services.

-Until I see considerable scientific proof however, I recommend this.
-If a clairvoyant, fortune teller, medium, aura reader or anyone else helps you to feel better or gain more clarity on the path that you would like to take going forward, then that is great.
-If they cause you to worry more about a horrible fate or not take control or action in your life, then that is not good.
+Until I see much scientific proof, however, I recommend this.
+If a clairvoyant, fortune teller, medium, aura reader, or anyone else helps you feel better or gain more clarity on the path you would like to take going forward, then that is great.
+However, if they cause you to worry more about a horrible fate or not take control or action in your life, then that is not good.
 Especially if they are charging you a lot of money.
-If a psychologist is doing the same thing to you, then this would be equally as bad too.
+If a psychologist is doing the same thing to you, this would be equally as bad.